effigies/overshare/README.md

     gpg --import

-Signing TextSecure keys with GPG
+Signing Signal keys with GPG
 --------------------------------
-TextSecure currently validates keys with QR codes.
+Signal currently validates keys with QR codes.
 From the main menu, you may find your key under the option "My identity key".
 There you will see a key fingerprint like